-Winner of the 2016 Metropolitan Opera Council Auditions in the San Francisco District, Ellen Leslie is quickly becoming a sought-after singer both in the United States and abroad.
+Two-time winner of the Metropolitan Opera Council Auditions in the San Francisco District (2018 and 2016), Ellen Leslie is quickly becoming a sought-after singer both in the United States and abroad.
 Critics have lauded her “absolutely beautiful” (Opus Colorado), "bright, clear" (The Berkeley Daily Planet) and "radiant...lovely trilling soprano" (San Jose Mercury News), and her "sweet, strong tone and earnest demeanor" (San Francisco Classical Voice).

 A lover of new music in all forms, Ellen sang in the 2015 and 2016 workshops for Santa Fe Opera's 2017 production of The (r)Evolution of Steve Jobs, with music by Mason Bates and conducted by Michael Christie.
 She has also premiered songs and opera roles by several emerging Bay Area composers, and received a grant to commission a full song cycle, "Charmes," by Eric Choate, which premiered in 2015.

 Having made her oratorio debut at age 19 as the soprano solo in Carmina Burana with the Lamont Symphony Orchestra, Ellen is also an accomplished choral and orchestral singer and soloist.
 Since the 2012-2013 season, she has made frequent appearances singing with the Colorado Ballet in their production of The Nutcracker.
 Recent concert engagements also have included Porgy and Bess in Concert (2012) and a Fourth of July extravaganza (2014) with the Dallas Symphony, and The Planets (2013) with the New York Philharmonic, all at the Bravo!
 Vail Valley Music Festival.
 She also sang backup for Josh Groban in his 2013 performance with the Colorado Symphony Orchestra at Red Rocks Ampitheatre.

 Ellen grew up on an Irwin 37 sailboat in the San Francisco Bay and spent her childhood sailing around the world with her family.
 She earned concurrent undergraduate degrees from the University of Denver--a BM in Voice Performance and a BA in French, both summa cum laude.
 She returned to California to for her MM at the San Francisco Conservatory of Music under acclaimed soprano Sylvia Anderson.